vsrinivas/fuchsia/multi_device.md

 The systems boots up with three Fuchsia shells and one Magenta shell.
 Alt-F1 through Alt-F4 can be used to switch between virtual consoles.

-All of the examples below use `netruncmd` on your host system.  `netruncmd` executes commands in the same environment as the Magenta shell.
-Because of this, they need an `@boot` prefix to run in the "boot" environment.
-This is functionally the same as running them in the Fuchsia shell.
-The @boot is not needed when entering commands in a Fuchsia shell (`$` prompt).

 ### Wipe Data

 The format of the Ledger as well as the format of the data each story syncs is